 Two airworthiness approved epoxy coating materials, EP3 and EP4, composed of a stable epoxy resin and dry lubricant filler, were obtained from the sole-rights holder, Lufthansa Technik Intercoat GmbH.
-These epoxy resins are the BPA A glydicylether resins produced from bisphenol A and epichlorhydrin; EP3 differs from EP4 by the addition of a glass-fibre filler.
-The coatings were applied to 4340M steel substrates, and machined to the required dimensions, to give a coating approximately 1.5mm thick, with a surface roughness, R_a , of approximately 84.1nm (EP4) and 94.8nm (EP3), and hydrophobicity characterised by a water contact angle of 101 °± 4 °.
+The coatings were applied to 4340M steel substrates, and machined to the required dimensions, to give a coating approximately 1.5 mm thick.
+The epoxy resins used in this study are the BPA A glydicylether resins produced from bisphenol A and epichlorhydrin.

 A graded DLC thin film was deposited on the machined epoxy coatings, using a PECVD method to provide a final layered coating.
-The precursor gas was a mixture of acetylene, tetramethylsilane (TMS) and argon; the ratio was adjusted by controlling the flow rate of these gases individually.
-Prior to deposition, the chamber was evacuated to a background pressure below 8×10^{-5} torr.
-Substrates were sputter-cleaned in argon plasma with flow rate of 30 sccm, pressure of 8×10^{-2} torr and a bias voltage of 300 V. This reduces impurities on the substrates, through energetic argon ion bombardment.
-Interfacial layers are deposited with gradually reducing levels of TMS to enhance the adhesion of the film to the substrate [11], for deposition of the final DLC film the argon flow rate was adjusted to 20 sccm, acetylene to 60 sccm and the bias voltage adjusted to 450V; producing a layer ~4μm in thickness, with similar structure and properties to the optimum film developed for dry drilling processes [11].
+The precursor gas was a mixture of acetylene and argon; the ratio was adjusted by controlling the flow rate of these gases individually.
+Prior to deposition, the chamber was evacuated to a background pressure below $8\times10^{-5}$ torr.
+Substrates were sputter-cleaned in an argon plasma with flow rate of 30 sccm, pressure of $8 \times 10^{-2}$ torr and a bias voltage of 300 V. This reduces impurities on the substrates, through energetic argon ion bombardment.
+Following the deposition of interfacial layers to enhance the adhesion of the film to the substrate, the argon flow rate was adjusted to 20 sccm, acetylene gas at 60 sccm was introduced into the chamber and the bias voltage adjusted to 450 V for deposition of the final DLC film; producing a layer $\sim 4 \mu \text{m}$ in thickness, with similar structure and properties to the optimum film developed for dry drilling processes [10].
 Control of both the epoxy and DLC components, as well as the interfacial structure, enables the development of the optimum wear resistance properties.

 Surface structure of substrates and trial coatings were examined utilising a Zeiss Supra 35VP field emission scanning electron microscope (FE-SEM), operating in variable pressure mode.
 Though this does not necessarily provide the best quality images, the samples can be examined without the addition of a conducting layer, an advantage that ensures no artefacts are introduced due to the coating process, and that samples can be subsequently tested with other methods, and re-examined to study changes in the surface structure.
-Surface topography of the DLC / Epoxy composites was studied utilising a Digital Instruments Dimension 3100 scanning probe microscope (SPM), operating in intermittent (tapping) mode with a Veeco silicon cantilever resonant at ~260kHz.
+Surface topography of the DLC/Epoxy composites was studied utilising a Digital Instruments Dimension 3100 scanning probe microscope (SPM), operating in intermittent (tapping) mode with a Veeco silicon cantilever resonant at $\sim$ 260 kHz.